rimanfarhood/Crime-statistics-SE/README.md

     - Refers the user to the source.
     - Asks the user to input a year of choice in the within the specified range, gives user an example too.
     - When the user enters a valid year, a menu of offense selection will be displayed.
+    - If user were to input invalid data an error will be displayed and the user will be asked to input valid data, until input is valid.

 ![start](https://github.com/rimanfarhood/Crime-statistics-SE/blob/main/assets/start.png)